Creating and managing workflows

 Deal type

-Choose whether this flow targets recycled deals or recycled leads.
-You can’t mix both in one flow — they’re different objects with different attributes.
+Choose whether this workflow targets recycled deals or recycled leads.
+You can’t mix both in one workflow — they’re different objects with different attributes.

 • Deals — Contacts from recycled deals